Subchapter C. CERTIFICATE OF INSPECTION

 (2) Only one current, valid certificate of inspection shall be visible on a vehicle.
 The old certificate of inspection shall be removed and completely destroyed before a new sticker may be affixed.

-(3) A vehicle that has an expired emission certificate of inspection affixed and which no longer has an I/M Registration Indicator on the registration card, shall have the expired emission sticker removed by the safety inspection mechanic who is affixing a new safety certificate of inspection.
+(3) A vehicle that has an expired emission certificate of inspection affixed and which no longer has an I/M registration indicator on the registration card, shall have the expired emission sticker removed by the safety inspection mechanic who is affixing a new safety certificate of inspection.

 (d) Security.
 Inspection certificates and temporary inspection approval indicators shall be kept under lock and key in a safe place.
 The station owner shall be solely responsible for their safety and shall account for certificates of inspection and temporary inspection approval indicators issued to the station.